The following information concerns those affected by the Mt Rinjani volcanic ash cloud.

-- It is recommended you contact your travel agent or travel provider regarding the best option in altering your trip.
+- We recommend you contact your travel agent or travel provider regarding the best option in altering your trip.
 Some travel providers may provide penalty free options to amend travel arrangements and we recommend you contact them for further details.

-If you entered into a policy after 7am (AEST) Wednesday 28 September 2016
+If you entered into a policy after 5pm (AEDT) Tuesday 3 November 2015:

 - Claims for losses caused by something that you were aware of at the time your period of cover commenced, which is generally from the time you purchased your policy, are not covered.
-If you entered into a policy after 7am (AEST) Wednesday 28 September 2016 we would expect that this was done with an awareness of the Mt Rinjani volcanic ash cloud.
-For these policies, we will not, to the extent permitted by law, pay any claim caused by or arising from or in any way connected with the Mt Rinjani volcanic ash cloud.
+If you entered into a policy after 5pm (AEDT) Tuesday 3 November 2015 we would expect that this was done with an awareness of the Mt Rinjani volcanic ash cloud.
+For these policies, we will not, to the extent permitted by law, pay any claim caused by or arising from or in any way connected with the Mt Rinjani volcanic ash cloud

 What next steps should you take?

-- You should take all reasonable steps to minimise your expenses and this includes rearranging your journey where possible.
-By reasonable we mean appropriate and consistent—for example if you have been using two star or budget accommodation on your trip to date, then we advise that the replacement accommodation you seek should be of a similar standard.
+- You should take all reasonable steps to minimise your expenses including when rearranging your journey if needed.
+Reasonable expenses generally includes booking at the standard level you have booked for the rest of your journey or, as determined by us.
+For example if you have been using two star or budget accommodation on your trip to date, then that the replacement accommodation you seek should, where possible, be of a similar standard.

 - Your claim will be assessed under the terms and conditions of your travel insurance policy.
-Please refer to your Product Disclosure Statement (PDS) for the precise benefits covered.
+Please refer to your Product Disclosure Statement (PDS) for the precise benefits covered for your policy option.

 - You will need to submit all receipts for any additional transport, food or accommodation expenses.
 If you are claiming cancellation or additional expenses you will need to submit all documents showing what your original planned pre-paid arrangements were, along with any receipts and documents showing your new arrangements, and advice from the travel provider indicating the non-refundable portion of the journey.